emmt/DataBags.jl/README.md

-extend their contents without the pain of redefining your structures, re-including your code and recreating your objects, *etc.* Tools such as [`Revise`][revise-url] can help but cannot automatically determine what to do with new members of existing objects if their type definition is changed.
+extend their contents without the pain of redefining your structures, re-including your code and recreating your objects, *etc.* Tools such as [`Revise`][revise-url] can help but cannot automatically determine what to do with new members of existing objects if their type definition has changed.

 ## Creation of containers